if0390/A02/README.md

 ### Step 3: Download and Install WebStorm

-1. Go to the JetBrains website: [JetBrains](https://www.jetbrains.com/).
+1. Go to the JetBrains website: [JetBrains]([https://www.jetbrains.com/](https://www.jetbrains.com/webstorm/)).
-2. Navigate to the WebStorm page.
-3. Download the WebStorm installer.
+2. Download the WebStorm installer.
-4. Run the installer.
+3. Run the installer.

 ### Step 4: Set Up a Project in WebStorm